natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/D.520.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

 This fighter is the classic "jack of all trades, master of none".
 It can be an energy fighter, bomber hunter, or even a turn-fighter.
 It depends on your playstyle, and the kinds of enemy aircraft that are encountered.
+During the battle you have to keep in mind your best climb speed is 220 km/h (IAS) allowing you to reach a good 18 m/s.
+Your engine power will always increase due to the linear compressor giving you your best flight performance at 4000 m.

 The main purpose of the D.520 is the role of an interceptor/fighter.
 It has no bombing capability and thus stands limited to aerial combat.
 In this respect there are a few things to consider, first and foremost that this is a fighter that does not do great away from a squad.
 It has mediocre flight characteristics as far as speed, climb and turn is concerned.
 It is however quite well armoured to compensate for such, meaning that it will stay air-worthy where other aircraft would crash, and instead stands a fighter which is effective in engagements where it has support to rely on.
 Without such support, it is a very situational plane which can engage certain enemies depending on advantage in altitude, speed, or sometimes even a turning radius.
 It has a respectable armament of one powerful Hispano 20 mm cannon with a very limited ammunition load (60 rounds), and four 7.5 mm guns with a good deal of ammunition which makes it competitive in Realistic battles.
 Its strong airframe is able to withstand significant wind resistance making it potent in a longer dive.
 Despite its limited attributes it handles fairly comfortably and thus can be a real asset to a pilot which employs situational awareness combined with an in depth understanding of the enemy aircraft he will choose to either engage or avoid.
 It has a potent incendiary tracer round for its machine guns and the Hispano makes it pack a fairly significant punch despite its limited cannon ammunition.
 The D.520 is best considered a heavier single-seat fighter aircraft which can out-endure other enemy squads due to its armour, but not out-turn, out-run, or out-gun many other types of aircraft on its own rank.